Skip to main content

 Resources

-Housing and services providers that are lease holders must now work with your son or daughter with a disability, their legal guardian(s) where appropriate, and the case manager, to develop a plan to transition the lease from the provider to the person.
+Housing and services providers that are lease holders must now work with your young adult with a disability, their legal guardian(s) where appropriate, and the case manager, to develop a plan to transition the lease from the provider to the person.
 This process cannot take longer than two years unless the Minnesota Department of Human Services approves an extension.
-Your son or daughter may choose to include others in the planning process, such as the housing service provider and landlord.
+Your young adult may choose to include others in the planning process, such as the housing service provider and landlord.

 According to the Minnesota Department of Human Services (DHS), community residential care services provide “supportive services” and “health-related services.”
 Supportive services mean providing up to 24-hour supervision and oversight.
 When a person is living in a Community Residential Setting, the Coordinated Service and Support Plan (CSSP) must indicate what services the residential care provider will furnish.
 These services cannot be duplicated by other state plans or by waivered services.